Ohio general contractor license and insurance requirements

 State license requirements

-If you are interested in becoming a general contractor who works on commercial construction projects involving HVAC, electrical, plumbing, hydronics or refrigeration, you'll need to get a statewide license issued by the Ohio Construction Industry Licensing Board (OCILB).
+If you are interested in becoming a licensed contractor who works on commercial construction projects involving HVAC, electrical, plumbing, hydronics or refrigeration, you’ll need to get a statewide license issued by the Ohio Construction Industry Licensing Board (OCILB).
 These licenses are also called Master Licenses.

 Those applying for statewide general contractor licenses in Ohio will have to meet the following requirements: